zainab-a8/urban-lamp/README.md

 * Control the filter with a widget or a shortcut, right from your homescreen

-## Planned feature

-* Base turn on and off times on sunset and sunrise times at the user's location (issue #5)

 ## Screenshots

 <img src="https://lut.im/vmFN3vnhn7/anZettuas7khW5l9.png" width="180" height="320" />